 Membership and Designation

-The Board will consist of up to 14 non-federal members, including the chair, appointed by the NIH Director.
+The Board will consist of up to 14 non-federal members, including the chair, appointed by the NIH Director (or delegee).
 The appointed members will consist of (a) authorities who are nationally recognized leaders in sectors related to the NIH Clinical Center’s duties and authorities, including but not limited to research hospital administration/operations, clinical care, safety and quality, clinical and research compliance, or clinical research, and (b) two individuals who have participated in clinical research studies as patients.
 Appointed members will be selected from the academic and private sector research community, as well as the general public.

 Appointed members must be eligible to serve as Special Government Employees (SGEs) and will serve as SGEs, as defined by 18 U.S.C. § 202.
 Members and the chair will be invited to serve for overlapping terms of up to four years.
 Terms of more than two years are contingent upon the renewal of the Board charter by appropriate action prior to its termination.
 Members may serve after the expiration of their terms until their successors have taken office.
 A quorum for the conduct of business by the full committee will consist of a majority of currently appointed members.